oracle/fmw-kubernetes/docs-source/content/oud/create-oud-instances/_index.md

 ### Create a Kubernetes secret for cronjob images

 Once OUD is deployed, if the Kubernetes node where the OUD pod(s) is/are running goes down after the pod eviction time-out, the pod(s) don't get evicted but move to a `Terminating` state.
 The pod(s) will then remain in that state forever.
-To avoid this problem a cron-job is created during OUD deployment that checks for any pods in `Terminating` state, deletes them, and then starts the pod again.
+To avoid this problem a cron-job is created during OUD deployment that checks for any pods in `Terminating` state.
+If there are any pods in `Terminating` state, the cron job will delete them.
+The pods will then start again automatically.
 This cron job requires access to images on [hub.docker.com](https://hub.docker.com).
 A Kubernetes secret must therefore be created to enable access to these images.

 1. Create a Kubernetes secret to access the required images on [hub.docker.com](https://hub.docker.com):